Plsr/website-next/posts/2023-05-04-macos-large-files.md

 ---
 layout: post
-title: VS Code Search Editors
+title: Finding large folders in macOS
-date: '2023-03-06T23:36:26.271Z'
+date: '2023-05-04T21:18:26.271Z'
-excerpt: On the usefuleness of search editors in VS Code
+excerpt: Finding large folder in macOS.
+There's a cool way and a not so cool way.
+This is the cool way.
-tags: programming tools
+tags: cli
 ---

 **tl;dr:** Use `du -sh */ | sort -hr` to find large folders or [set the "calculate all sizes" option](https://www.macrumors.com/how-to/view-folder-sizes-on-your-mac/) (it's not as cool as doing stuff in your shell).